 - Some of this work is described on the SMRU consulting web site.

 I am Director of the Centre for Research into Ecological and Environmental Modelling (CREEM) at the University of St Andrews.
-CREEM is an inter-disciplinary research centre spanning Mathematics and Statistics, Biology and Geography and Geosciences; my home school is Mathematics and Statistics, where I hold the (archaic sounding!) position of Reader in the Division of Statistics.
+CREEM is an inter-disciplinary research centre spanning Mathematics and Statistics, Biology and Geography and Geosciences; my home school is Mathematics and Statistics, where I am a Professor in the Division of Statistics.
 There are around 45 people in CREEM: 15 academic staff, 15 research staff, 13 PhD students and 2 support staff (exact numbers are on the CREEM personnel list).
 Although I work closely with many of these scientists, my core research team is the post-doctoral staff and students I supervise, listed below.

 Post-doctoral research staff